-Procedure:
+Procedure

-Consistent with Robert's Rules of Order, a Motion from your committee does not need a second, as it has already been vetted by multiple members of your committee.
-Introduce your Motion by summarizing the rationale that led to the Motion.
-Then, 1.
-Read the Motion verbatim and 2.
-Ask if there is any discussion.
+Consistent with Robert's Rules of Order, a motion from your committee does not need a second as it has already been vetted by multiple members of your committee.
+Introduce your motion by summarizing the rationale that led to the motion.
+Then, read the motion verbatim ask if there is any discussion.

-When discussion has ended, ask, "Are we ready to move the question?" or "Are we ready for a vote on the Motion?"
-You might want to reread the Motion, especially if there has been extensive discussion.
+When discussion has ended, ask "Are we ready for a vote on the motion?"
+You might want to reread the motion, especially if there has been extensive discussion.
 Then say, "All those in favor say 'Aye.'
-Those opposed say
+Those opposed say 'Nay.'

-'Nay.'
 Abstentions?"
-The Secretary will record the passage or rejection of the Motion.
+The Secretary will record the passage or rejection of the motion.

 If it is unclear if the Ayes or Nays are loudest, you may call for a vote by show of hands, where voting members indicate the number of votes, including proxies, they represent.
-If the nature of the Motion requires it, a vote may be conducted by paper ballot.
+If the nature of the motion requires it, a vote may be conducted by paper ballot.